-Healthy mortality rates were based on the RP-2000 Combined Healthy Mortality Table with sexdistinct rates, set forward two years for males and one year for females.
-Disabled rates were based on the RP-2000 Disabled Retiree Mortality Table with sex-distinct rates.
+Healthy mortality rates were based on the sex-distinct Pri-2012 head-count weighted Healthy Retiree Mortality Table with rates multiplied by 1.25.
+Disabled mortality rates were based on the sex-distinct Pri-2012 head-count weighted Disabled Retiree Mortality Table with rates multiplied by 1.25.

-The investment return and inflation assumptions used in the January 1, 2019 valuation were based on the results of an actuarial study conducted in September 2017.
-The mortality and economic actuarial assumptions used in the January 1, 2019 valuation were based on the results of an actuarial experience study for the period of January 1, 2010 through June 30, 2014.
+The methods and assumptions used in the January 1, 2020 valuation were based on the results of an actuarial experience study for the period of July 1, 2015 through June 30, 2019 conducted in November and December 2019.